richardpct/hugo-richardpct.github.io/source/richardpct.github.io/content/post/aws-tuto-01.md

 tutorials for storing our Terraform states.<br />
 <br />
-You may be wondering why I have decided to split the Terraform code in 3 sections as I could have written it in the same directory?<br />
+You may be wondering why I have decided to split the Terraform code in 3 sections instead of writing it in the same directory?<br />
 In the case that you have written all your code in the same directory, if you want for example modify the type of your instance, you should destroy all your infrastructure then rebuild it.
-In the case when we split the stacks, we only destroy then rebuild the webserver stack, the network stack remains unchanged, hence we save more times.
+In the case of our Terraform code is splitted, we only destroy then rebuild the webserver stack, the network stack remains unchanged, hence we save more times.

 ## Summary